 - Tertiary analysis turns analysis from secondary analysis into an actionable insights

 There are many different analysis packages that can perform these different tasks.
-One of the main bottlenecks in the analysis is installing the correct versions of software i.e. packages that can speak with data generated from the sequencing machine and downstream analysis.
+One of the main bottlenecks in analysis is installing the correct versions of software i.e. packages that can speak with data generated from the sequencing machine and downstream analysis.
 A common pitfall is trying to install all pieces of software on the same machine.
-This leads to collisions in packages, resource allocation, and when many people depend on the same cluster, a lot of downtime.
-In the recent years, there has been a movement to run genomics in the cloud.
-I will discuss more cloud infrastructure in a future post.
+This leads to collisions in packages, resource allocation, and when many people depend on the same cluster, a lot of down time.
+In the recent years there has been a movement to run genomics in the cloud.
+I will discuss more about cloud infrastructure in a future post.

 - Wetterstrand KA.
 DNA Sequencing Costs: Data from the NHGRI Genome Sequencing Program (GSP) Available at: www.genome.gov/sequencingcosts.
 Accessed August 19, 2015.